 As a result, when you’re learning how to buy calls, you want to make sure you have a broker you’re comfortable with.
 Brokers that have easy to understand options chains are a plus.

 The options chain is where you’ll buy call options.
 You’re able to customize your options chain to show exactly what you’re looking for.

 Whether it’s the Greeks, implied volatility or volume, you can add one, two or all of them.
 Here at the Bullish Bears, we’re big fans of ThinkorSwim by TD Ameritrade for options trading.

 They have a great platform with simulated trading, easy to use options chain and fantastic charting.
-As a result, you'll be well on your way to learning how to buy call options.
+As a result, you’ll be well on your way to learning how to buy calls.

 When you’re learning how to buy call options, the first thing you need to understand is what a call is.
 A call takes the bullish bias of a trade.

 In other words, if you’re bullish on a stock, you’d buy a call option.
 Why not buy a stock instead of the option?
 After all, stocks don’t expire.